Monorail: 1950s–1980s

 In 1956, the first monorail to operate in the US began test operations in Houston, Texas.
 Disneyland in Anaheim, California, opened the United States' first daily operating monorail system in 1959.
 Later during this period, additional monorails were installed at Walt Disney World in Florida, Seattle, and in Japan.
 Monorails were promoted as futuristic technology with exhibition installations and amusement park purchases, as seen by the legacy systems in use today.
 However, monorails gained little foothold compared to conventional transport systems.
-In March 1972, Alejandro Goicoechea-Omar had patent DE1755198 published, on a 'Vertebrate Train', build as experimental track in Las Palmas de Gran Canaria, Spain.
+In March 1972, Alejandro Goicoechea-Omar had patent DE1755198 published, on a "Vertebrate Train", built as an experimental track in Las Palmas de Gran Canaria, Spain.
 Niche private enterprise uses for monorails emerged, with the emergence of air travel and shopping malls, with shuttle-type systems being built.